TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         3. Lenovo Gift Guide
         4. New Product Showcase
         5. Best Selling Desktops
+        6. Discover Lenovo LaVie
-        6. Gaming PCs
+        7. Gaming PCs
-        7. View All Desktops
+        8. View All Desktops
-        8. Monitors
+        9. Monitors
-        9. Keyboards &.
+        10. Keyboards &.
 Mice
-        10. PC Finder
+        11. PC Finder

-        12. See all Not sure what you need?
+        13. See all Not sure what you need?
     6. See all Desktops &.
 All-in-Ones

 4. Workstations